The 50th Anniversary Remix

 ‘Something’ brought George out of the shadows, directly to the top of the song-writing game with this beautifully scored piece that he had written a year prior, during the white album sessions.
 Now, more nuances of his song’s symphonic magnificence are unveiled.
 A gorgeous strings-only version is included io the super deluxe edition.

 We can fully understand the importance, simplicity and beauty of Paul’s bass lines.
 How prescient of him to write a song about a student killer (‘Maxwell’s Silver Hammer’) who murders three people in one short song; a classmate, a teacher and the judge.
-We were fooled by the deceptive oom-pahs of the tuba and a clanging anvil into thinking that this is a jolly little song.
+We were fooled by the deceptive oom-pahs and a clanging anvil into thinking that this is a jolly little song.
 (It’s even more eerie since round one of the Manson Family murders occurred on the same evening of the album cover photo shoot).
 Now the tune sounds brighter and more uplifting (despite McCartney’s band-mates’ protests, calling it ‘granny music’).

 The Doo-wop styled blues ‘Oh!
 Darling’ features Paul’s most sublime vocal performance on the album – and here it is revealed in all its splendor.
 John had wanted to sing this (he sings on a version with Paul on Anthology 3) but I’m glad that Paul sang it.